The Internet Browser You're Using is Not Supported or Secure!

-Lawyers are always quick to give advice about what you should have done at the scene of an automobile accident.
+Lawyers are always quick to give advice about what you at the scene of an automobile accident.
 They advise you to call the police, take pictures of the damaged vehicles, and get the name and phone number of any witnesses.
 Unfortunately, by the time you read this article, what you did or didn't do at the scene of a crash has already happened.
 Lawyers also like to brag about what they can do for you at the end of your case, i.e. settlement or trial.
 What has been historically lacking is practical advice about what you should do in the time between the car crash and the settlement or trial.

 Accordingly, let me set the scene.
 After a jarring car accident, you are released from the emergency room, you are in a lot of pain, and your car is sitting in a tow lot.
 Even worse, your job expects you to be at work on Monday.
 How are you going to get through the next several weeks?
 First of all, if this sounds familiar, that is not surprising to me.
 Thousands of people experience this anxiety-inducing situation every year.
 We hope this article helps.